postmanlabs/labs-docs/src/pages/docs/getting-started/sending-the-first-request.md

 warning: false
 ---

-Postman makes it easy to create and send API requests.
+Postman enables you to create and send API requests.
 Send a request to an endpoint, retrieve data from a data source, or test an API's functionality.
 You don't need to enter commands in a terminal or write any code.
 Create a new request and select **Send**, and the API response appears right inside Postman.

 ## API requests defined